 8.8.2 If Collaborator wants access to Raw Data or any other data in the possession of the Approved Investigators working with Agent, Collaborator will make arrangements directly with the Approved Investigators.
 Collaborator will bear any costs associated with Raw Data provided in formats customized for Collaborator, which costs will be paid by Collaborator directly to the Approved Investigators.

 8.9 Multi-Party Data Rights.
-For clinical Protocol(s) where Formulary Agent is used in combination with another investigational agent supplied to NCI pursuant to another Formulary CRADA between NCI and an entity not a Party to this CRADA (hereinafter referred to as “Third Party”), the access and use of Multi-Party Data by the Collaborator and Third Party shall be co-exclusive and reciprocal as follows:
+For clinical Protocol(s) where Formulary Agent is used in combination with another investigational agent supplied to NCI pursuant to another Formulary CRADA between NCI and an entity not a Party to this CRADA or another agreement between the institution that Approved Investigator is associated with and an entity not a Party to this CRADA (hereinafter referred to as “Third Party”), the access and use of Multi-Party Data by the Collaborator and Third Party shall be co-exclusive and reciprocal as follows:

 8.9.1 NCI will provide both Collaborator and Third Party with notice regarding the existence and nature of the agreements governing their collaborations with NIH, and the design of the proposed combination Protocol(s),